Deng Xiaoping's southern tour: Halt of Reform and Opening-up

-Media war
+Media debate

-Starting from the spring of 1991, the Liberation Daily newspaper in Shanghai published several articles authored by "Huang Fuping (皇甫平)", promoting reforms, which quickly gained support amongst local officials and populace.
-On the other hand, several media in Beijing, controlled by Jiang Zemin and Li Peng (then Premier of China), responded by directly criticizing the "Huang Fuping" articles and questioned whether China was following a capitalist path or a socialist path.
+Starting from the spring of 1991, Shanghai-based newspaper Liberation Daily published a series of articles under the author name of "Huangfu Ping (皇甫平)", promoting further economic reforms, which quickly gained support amongst local officials and populace.
+On the other hand, several Beijing-based media outlets including Qiushi and Guangming Daily, which were under the control of Jiang Zemin and Li Peng (then Premier of China), responded by directly criticizing Huangfu's articles on Liberation Daily, questioning whether China was following a capitalist path or a socialist path.

 The tour

-At 87 years old, Deng Xiaoping began his southern tour on January 18, 1992, when he visited the Wuchang District of Wuhan in Hubei Province as well as Changsha in Hunan Province.
+At the age of 87, Deng Xiaoping began his southern tour on January 18, 1992, when he visited the Wuchang District of Wuhan in Hubei Province as well as Changsha in Hunan Province.
 He then visited several cities in Guangdong Province, including Shenzhen, Zhuhai and Guangzhou from January 19 to 29.
 After that, he briefly stayed in Jiangxi Province, and on January 31 Deng arrived in Shanghai, the last stop of his southern tour.
 After spending the 1992 Chinese New Year in Shanghai, Deng briefly visited Nanjing in Jiangsu Province as well as Anhui Province on his way back to Beijing on February 20.

+Family members from three generations of Deng's family traveled with him on the southern tour, including four of his five children, his wife Zhuo Lin, and several grandchildren.
+The most publicly prominent of his family members on the tour was Deng Rong.
+Deng Xiaoping's longtime secretary Wang Ruilin also accompanied him on the tour.